 Combined sewer and storm water systems can overflow, sending untreated rainwater and sewage into the Mississippi River or into low-lying areas of the Lower Wood River Levee District.
-The unknown types and concentrations of contaminants that are exposed to the environment have the potential to negatively impact aquatic organisms, especially sensitive species and life stages.
-By taking no action to address the on-going pollution, combined sewer overflow discharges may continue to impact mussels and fish species.
-In addition, suitable habitats for the eastern prairie fringed orchid, decurrent false aster, least tern, and eastern massasauga are not present in the project area.
-There is also no suitable habitat for the northern long-eared and Indiana bats in the proposed project area and no tree clearing is anticipated as part of the No Action Alternative.
-Therefore, no adverse impacts to bat species are anticipated as the result of taking no action to address the combined sewer systems.
+Contaminants of unknown type and concentration released into the environment have the potential to negatively impact aquatic organisms, especially sensitive species and life stages.
+By taking no action to address the ongoing pollution, combined sewer overflow discharges may continue to impact state listed species.
+In addition, suitable habitats for the eastern prairie fringed orchid, decurrent false aster, and eastern massasauga are not present in the project area.
+There is also no suitable habitat for the northern long-eared and Indiana bats in the proposed project area.
+Therefore, no adverse impacts to bat species are anticipated if no action is taken to address the combined sewer systems.

-The separation of sanitary waste and storm water conveyance may improve local water quality by reducing the amount of untreated sewage that is discharged into the Mississippi River, which may benefit freshwater mussels and fish species.
-Therefore, the St. Louis District has determined that since separating the combined sewer and storm water system may improve habitat quality for aquatic species, the proposed project "may affect but not likely to adversely affect" the pallid sturgeon and spectaclecase.
+The separation of sanitary waste and storm water conveyance may improve local water quality by reducing the amount of untreated sewage that is discharged into the Mississippi River, which may benefit federally listed species.
+Therefore, the St. Louis District has determined that since separating the combined sewer and storm water system may improve habitat quality for aquatic species, the proposed project "may affect but not likely to adversely affect" the spectaclecase.

-In the project area, suitable habitats for the eastern prairie fringed orchid, decurrent false aster, least tern, and eastern massasauga are not present.
-There is also no suitable habitat for the northern long-eared and Indiana bats and no tree clearing is anticipated as part of the Sewer Separation Alternative.
-Therefore, the St. Louis District has determined that taking action to address combined sewer overflows would have "no effect" on the northern long-eared and Indiana bats, eastern prairie fringed orchid, decurrent false aster, least tern, and eastern massasauga.
+In the project area, suitable habitats for the eastern prairie fringed orchid, decurrent false aster, and eastern massasauga are not present.
+There is also no suitable habitat for the northern long-eared and Indiana bats.
+Approximately 0.75 acres of trees would be cleared during the inactive bat season (1 November - 31 March).
+Therefore, the St. Louis District has determined that taking action to address combined sewer overflows would have "no effect" on the northern long-eared and Indiana bats, eastern prairie fringed orchid, decurrent false aster, and eastern massasauga.